joonlabs/Modernyze/README.md

 # Modernyze
 Modernyze is a application that helps you build update servers for your application.
-It comes with a GraphQL api for not only quering product versions, but also for downloading and verifying them.
+It comes with a REST api for not only quering product versions, but also for downloading and verifying them.
 ## Installation
 ### 1st Step
 Clone or download the repo: